python-trio/trio-amqp/README.rst

 The ``asyncamqp`` library is a pure-Python implementation of the `AMQP 0.9.1 protocol`_.

-Built on top of Trio_, it provides an API based on coroutines, making it easy to write highly concurrent applications.
+Built on top of anyio_, it provides an API based on coroutines, making it easy to write highly concurrent applications.

 Bug reports, patches and suggestions welcome!
 Just open an issue_ or send a `pull request`_.